cgat-developers/ruffus/doc/cheatsheet.rst

     pipeline_run(list_of_target_tasks, [list_of_tasks_forced_to_rerun, multiprocess = N_PARALLEL_JOBS])

-See the :ref:`Tutorial` for a more complete introduction on how to add support for ruffus.
+See the :ref:`Simple Tutorial <Simple_Tutorial>` for a quick introduction on how to add support for ruffus.